Binding Death Nominations: are they really binding?

 There are, however, four circumstances when property and assets may be seen as notional estate:

-- if the relevant property transaction takes effect at time of death.
+if the relevant property transaction takes effect at the time of death.
 This includes property held in joint tenancy, sole name by survivorship, life insurance and superannuation;

 Contact Shine Lawyers